 racetrack lower them a few psi depending on track temperature and pace.

-Always check your pressures from cold.
+Always check your pressures from cold (cool to baby bottle temperature).
 NOTE that many manufacturers, due to

 lawyers and thread of lawsuits, will simply repeat the motorcycle

 manufacturer's recommendations for street riding tire pressures; which can

 be WAY wrong for YOUR tires and riding.
 WAY WRONG!